Information regarding browser or device support

 Mark Steber

-Head of Household is an IRS filing status you can claim if you’re unmarried and support someone, such as a child or relative.
+The head of household filing status can be used if you’re unmarried and support someone, such as a child or relative.
 This status comes with various advantages—you could save on your taxes—but you must meet the criteria for it.
 Continue reading to find out eligibility, the standard deduction for head of household, and more.

-The Head of Household status provides a larger standard deduction and better tax rates for calculating federal income tax compared to filing as Single.
+The head of household status provides a larger standard deduction and better tax rates for calculating federal income tax compared to filing using the single status.
 This can mean you’ll pay less in taxes.

 What are the 5 filing statuses?